- News & events

 Make the most of your time in the Faculty of Health Sciences

-University is about so much more than study.
-Engaging with the community, sharing interests with new friends, and learning new skills are all part of the undergraduate experience.
-Find out how to enhance your time in the Faculty of Health Sciences.
+Your university experience can include more than just studying.
+Engaging with new communities, sharing interests with new friends, and learning new skills are just some of the opportunities to be had at the Faculty of Health Sciences.

-Joining a club is a great way to meet like-minded people and develop skills as part of the exciting campus community.
+Clubs are a great way to meet like-minded people and develop skills as part of the exciting campus community.
 Simon Fraser Student Society (SFSS) Clubs span a wide range of interests—from salsa dancing to preparing for medical school.
 Don’t see a club to match your interests?
 You can start a club, too!

 The Health Sciences Undergraduate Student Union (HSUSU) represents the interests of FHS’s undergraduate study body to the university, and helps new undergraduates ease into student life.
 HSUSU is completely student-run by volunteers, offering leadership opportunities for students involved in running the union.

 myInvolvement is your one stop shop for on-campus opportunities!
-Through this portal, you can register for career and leadership development programs; apply for volunteer and paid positions; sign up for campus events and workshops; and access your Co-Curricular Record.
+Register for career and leadership development programs, apply for volunteer and paid positions, sign up for campus events and workshops, and access your Co-Curricular Record.

 Participate in experiential learning courses like Health Change Lab for an opportunity to work with community partners to solve real world health issues.

-Travel to new and exciting places, complete credit-earning courses that may not be available at SFU, and build cross-cultural understanding to strengthen your independent and reflective learning skills.
-Studying abroad offers a world of opportunity.
+Travel to new and exciting places, complete credit-earning courses that may not be available at SFU and build intercultural understanding to strengthen your independent and reflective learning skills.
+Studying abroad offers a world of opportunity and enriching experiences.